Time-reversal asymmetries in $\Lambda_b$ semileptonic decays: Decay observables

-where $ q=(q^0,\vec{q}\,)$ and $\varepsilon$ are the 4-momentum and polarization vector of the off-shell $W$ boson, respectively.
+where $ q=(q^0,\vec{q}\,)$ and $\varepsilon$ are the four-momentum and polarization vector of the off-shell $W$ boson, respectively.
 The subscript in $\varepsilon$ denotes the helicity, where $t$ indicates timelike while the others spacelike.
 In particular, we have that

 in the center of mass frame of $\ell^-\overline{\nu}$, which would be referred to as the $\vec{q}$ frame in the following.
 Notice that the relative phases between $\varepsilon$ are crucial as they interfere in the decay distributions.
 In this work, they are fixed by the lowering operators, given by